 Important: Reciprocity covers state income tax only, NOT local.
 A NJ resident working in Philadelphia still owes Philadelphia's 3.44% non-resident wage tax even though state-level income is taxed by NJ alone.

-2026 SALT Deduction Cap Sunset (Major Change)
+2026 SALT Deduction Cap Increase (Major Change)

 Who benefits most:

-- • Homeowners with property tax + state income tax exceeding $10K
+- • Homeowners with property tax + state income tax exceeding $10K but below the new phase-down range

 - • Itemizers (about 12% of filers — itemizing made less common after 2017 standard deduction increase)